 Stop now, we have our grinds in there, and I can kind of “fluff” these up a bit (like I was talking about before), which is very important.

-Next, we’ll do this little flip maneuver you see a lot of people doing to get from the glass into our Portafilter, and you will notice this is nice and fluffy.
+Next, we’ll do this little flip maneuver you see a lot of people doing to get from the glass into our Portafilter.
+You will notice this is nice and fluffy.

 Next, you should already know this, but if not here’s somebody telling you, even distribution and a consistent tamp are significant for consistency.

-What we’re then going to do, is hit the program button to put the machine in manual mode, and we’re going to start the coffee extraction using the double shot button.
+What we’re then going to do, is hit the program button to put the breville barista express espresso machine in manual mode, and we’re going to start the coffee extraction using the double shot button.

 We will start our timer when the first drips go into the cup, and we’re going to stop both the extraction and our timer when we see 36 grams on the scale.

 Once you reach 36 grams in the cup, you’re gonna take a look at your time if it took longer than 30 seconds to reach your 36 grams.
-Adjust the grind setting coarser if your shot looked as its not flowing freely.
+Adjust the grind setting coarser if your shot looked as it’s not flowing freely.

-You’re looking for a light honey type of texture.
+You’re ideally looking for a light honey type of texture.